ItsMeriem/DataPortfolio/critique-by-design.md

 Meriem: Is there anything you find surprising or confusing?

 User 1: I find it suprising that so many people make under minimum wage.
 What I find confusing is that the third panel has 2 variables.
 Having two variables (both age and gender) makes it confusing.
-The legend if also confusing: using both color and shade to represent age and gender is confusing.
+The legend is also confusing: using both color and shade to represent age and gender is confusing.
 Additionally, the title in third panel has nothing to do with age.
 In the third panel, it seems like half of them are younger and half of them are older.
 So what’s the point?
 What are you trying to say here?

 Meriem: Who do you think is the intended audience for this?

-User 1: People who are interested in graphs about who makes less than minim wage.
+User 1: People who are interested in graphs about who makes less than minimum wage.
 I don’t think the audience is people making less than minimum wage.
 Audience is to educate broadly

 Meriem: Is there anything you would change or do differently?